 Adult Mouse Brain Reference Atlas

-- Allow users to directly compare gene expression patterns to neuroanatomical structures.
+- Allow users to directly compare data to neuroanatomical structures.

 - Serve as templates for the development of 3-D computer graphic models of mouse brain, providing a foundation for the development of informatics-based annotation tools.